bflannery/Github-Issues/README.md

 column interface to a two column interface.
 The left side depicting a list of repositories the user has access to and the right being the encapsulated issues of the given repository.

+Note: Built without a Backend service or Bootstrap or styling library.
+App is meant to showcase React/Redux infrastructure and tooling.

 ## Available Scripts